 Algebra 1

-The wonder of mathematics is most truly observed and appreciated by students when they are led to transfer their concrete mathematical knowledge to abstract algebraic generalizations.
-A primary goal in […]
+Students most truly observe and appreciate the wonder of mathematics when they learn to transfer their concrete mathematical knowledge to abstract algebraic generalizations.
+A primary goal in Algebra I at […]

 Section: Math | School: School of Logic, School of Rhetoric